 Low Points

-Reviewers of this machine have raised the issue with the fact that it skips stitches especially on thick fabrics like cotton.
+Reviewers of this cover stitch machine have raised the issue of the fact that it skips stitches, especially on thick fabrics like cotton.
 Not all of them though, as others like me concluded that it’s simply a matter of dumping the cheap threads for the high-quality thread.

 The exclusive bonus bundle aside, Janome Cover Pro 1000CPX ranks as the best coverstitch machine for many users.
 I recommend it to all willing buyers!